-I am an Integrative counsellor, Psychodynamic at heart, which means I am trained in a number of different approaches to therapy.
-This means I can work in different ways to suit your particular needs and preferences.
+I am an Integrative therapist, Psychodynamic at heart, trained in a number of different approaches to therapy.
+This integrative approach works in different ways to suit client’s needs and preferences.
+I work in this way, drawing mostly from psychodynamic and humanistic theories. simultaneously, ourrelationship – client and the therapist- at the heart of my practice.
 I can explain more about this way of working at our initial consultation.

-As well as drawing on a variety of styles, being integrative also means I consider all aspects of a person’s life, including areas such as family, beliefs, upbringing, work, education, physical wellbeing, friendships, and more.
+Each of my clients are unique in their experiences, therefore, my therapeutic approach and technique is most likely to be helpful into getting the best outcome.
+As well as drawing on a variety of styles.
+I also take into consideration all aspects of a person’s life, including areas such as family dynamics, beliefs, upbringing, work, education, physical, friendships, and more.

 While I have trained in a variety of styles of therapy, my main approach is what is known as Gestalt therapy.

-Middle Eastern people in London can face any number of challenges, not least feeling displaced or homesick or struggling to relate to a society that is very different from their traditions.
+Middle Eastern people living outside their home countries can face any number of challenges, not least feeling displaced or homesick or struggling to relate to a society that is very different from their traditions.
 All of these topics can be explored in therapy.

 I have extensive experience of working with the LGBT community, which has provided me with a deep insight into the particular challenges this community can face.